Kev1ar/COMP2110-web-portal/report.md

 Communication was probably the largest challenge with the assignment.
 Due to me not coming to class for select weeks and poor work balance with other units, I didn’t meet the members until the ending days of the assignment.
 By working more on the assignment during the middle of the timeline, we could have had more group meetings and talks.
 This would have amounted to a more cohesively visual end-product.
 Overall, I personally enjoyed my group members but did think Zion could have contributed earlier into the timeline.

 ---

-## Notes (We'll remove this before submission):

-## Part 3 of our project, basically two parts to it

-- Deploying the WebApp
-- Writing a report

-Writing a Report

-3000 word limit
-Some sections we do as a group, others are individual that we then combine together.
-We are to add it as report.md in our repository that we've been working on.
-Afterwards I think we need to submit the .md file on iLearn.

-> # The main parts of it are as follows,
->
-> ## Deployment Details (Group)
->
-> ## what?
->
-> Webpage Creation through 'Cloudflare Pages', via nxp commands on Cloudflare wrangler command line tool 'Wrangler'
->
-> ## how?
->
-> 1. Installed npm WRANGLER into "WEB-DEVELOPMENT-project-group-81" & ssantos(Earl) created account with cloudflare online
-> 2. LOGGED in via nxp using cloudflare account & inputing project name for authentiaction
-> 3. After authenication cloudflare uses new name to create URL (https://comp2110-portal-group-81.pages.dev/) & launch webpage

-> # What we implemented (Group)
->
-> - explaining the main portal functionalities and widgets

-> # What did the group find challenging?(Group/Individual)
->
-> - if you found something challenging just add it here

-> # What was rewarding for the group/individual?
-(Group/Individual)
->
-> - if you found something interesting/rewarding add it here

-> # Individual reflection (~~375 words each)
->
-> - which widget did you choose and why?
-> - what was most challenging part of the project for you?